We accept Apple Pay Google Pay Quick and secure payment options.

 (“Citing a Website APA,” 2019).

-Also, to cite multiple web sources in one sentence, you should put semicolon to divide them.
+Also, to cite multiple web sources in one sentence, you should put a semicolon to divide them.
 For example:

 (Turner, 2019; “Citing a Website APA,” 2019).